Skip to Content

 $46,000 – $67,000 annually

-Salary range estimates based on wages for related occupations in Waukesha County as reported by Economic Modeling Specialists International (EMSI).
+Salary range estimates based on wages for related occupations in Waukesha County as reported by Lightcast.
 Individual wages may vary based on experience, industry, location and specific job requirements.
+Find our graduates' entry wages in the most recent Graduate Success Report.

 This apprenticeship does not qualify for financial aid.
 To qualify for most federal financial aid, a student must be enrolled in a technical diploma or associate degree program.